PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 touch array.c
 ```

-Remove the "main.c" file using `rm main.c` since we won't be using it.
+Remove the "main.c" file using the `rm main.c` command (in the shell) since we won't be using `main.c`.

 Open `array.c` using Replits files window and write the following code.